Get More on Donor Stewardship for Today’s Donor

 Relevant: Is the goal of your stewardship program in line with the long-term goals of the nonprofit?
 Is their buy-in across the organization to support the effort?
 Is this the right time, or are there higher priorities?

 Time-Bound: Your stewardship program will include short-term campaigns with start dates and end dates.
 Also, it should include benchmark KPI of where you started and milestones along the way.

 Donor stewardship is an integral part of fundraising.
-Apart from thanking and recognizing donors, it promotes donor retention, encourages them to give larger gifts and can help bring new donors into the organization through referrals.
+Apart from thanking and recognizing donors, it fosters donor relationships, promotes donor retention, encourages them to give larger gifts and can help bring new donors into the organization through referrals.

 Filed under: Nonprofit Retention